 “Smart City” will be the main theme for our next Newcastles of the World conference.

 This paper explains the concept and practice, gives some illustrations from some of our Newcastles, and invites other contributions:

-The city of Neuchâtel will host our next “Newcastles of the World” conference in 2020 when the main theme will be the “Smart City” – how best use of new technologies can make life better for our citizens.
+The city of Neuchâtel will host our next “Newcastles of the World” conference when the main theme will be the “Smart City” – how best use of new technologies can make life better for our citizens.
 Previously, Neuchâtel had been the place where nearly 250 decision-makers from French-speaking towns and cantons were brought together to participate in the “Smart City Day”.
 This idea aims to simplify access to information and services, but also improve the efficiency of the city and the comfort of citizens, thanks to new technologies, and Neuchâtel is in the forefront of many of these developments.

 Semi-transparent facade of the renovated CSEM building in Neuchâtel, Switzerland, which comprises bifacial silicon heterojunction solar cells that are interconnected using SmartWire Contacting Technology

 Here’s an interesting comparative international project involving Progessor Ola Soderstrom and colleagues at the University of Neuchâtel – https://www.provsmartcities.com/

 For a picture of developments across Europe, this is an important document – https://www.smartcities-infosystem.eu/sites/default/files/document/the_making_of_a_smart_city_-_best_practices_across_europe.pdf